ampproject/amphtml/src/amp-pixel.md

 #### Behavior

 The `amp-pixel` component behaves like a simple tracking pixel `img`.
 It takes a single URL, but provides variables that can be replaced by the component in the URL string when making the request.
-See the `src` and `src-format` attributes for more information.
+See the `src` attribute for more information.

 #### Attributes